MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-clean-db-file-free-space-transact-sql.md

  0 (success) or 1 (failure)

 ## Remarks
  Deletes operations from a table or update operations that cause a row to move can immediately free up space on a page by removing references to the row.
 However, under certain circumstances, the row can physically remain on the data page as a ghost record.
 Ghost records are periodically removed by a background process.
 This residual data is not returned by the [!INCLUDE[ssDE](../../includes/ssde-md.md)] in response to queries.
 However, in environments in which the physical security of the data or backup files is at risk, you can use `sp_clean_db_file_free_space` to clean these ghost records.
+To perform this operation for all database files at once, use [sp_clean_db_free_space (Transact-SQL)](../../relational-databases/system-stored-procedures/sp-clean-db-free-space-transact-sql.md).

  The length of time required to run sp_clean_db_file_free_space depends on the size of the file, the available free space, and the capacity of the disk.
 Because running `sp_clean_db_file_free_space` can significantly affect I/O activity, we recommend that you run this procedure outside usual operation hours.